lacouture100/Dynamic-Web-Development-Assignment-Final--Prooject/README.md

 ![Entering the repository link](public/assets/images/process_Heroku2.PNG)

+Now, in order to work with Heroku we need to do two things first:

+1. Download the Heroku CLI.
+In Windows you can download it [here.](https://devcenter.heroku.com/articles/heroku-cli)

-Update your git.
-In windows you can download it [here.](https://git-scm.com/download/win)
+2. Download or update your git.
+In Windows you can download it [here.](https://git-scm.com/download/win)

 ![Git](public/assets/images/gitDownload.PNG)

 ## Challenges & Struggles